Jitender-001/XenonStack/Task2/ReadMe.md

 - `index.html`: The HTML file that contains the user registration form.
 - `styles/style.css`: The CSS file for styling the registration form.
-- `scripts/script.js`: The JavaScript file for handling form submission and interacting with the database.
+- `database.js`: The JavaScript file for handling form submission and interacting with the database.
-- `config.js`: Configuration file for connecting to the MySQL database.

 ## Database Setup
 1. Create a MySQL database for the project.
-2. Update the `config.js` file with your database configuration.
+2. Update the `database.js` file with your database configuration.
 Example:

    ```javascript
    module.exports = {